funnycat/apidocs/source/index.md

 ```

-## Delete an user
+## Delete a User

 ### Http Request

 `DELETE /api/users/<userId>`

-Deletes an user.
+Deletes a user.
 You should get an 200 OK back but no content when the user is deleted.

 <aside class="notice">You can use "me" as userId to get information about the current user.</aside>